Research and Publications From Dr. Eidelman and Dr. Hong

 We pursue those goals via:

-• Contributing to science.
 Using our clinical and training data, we make conference presentations and write papers to further general understanding of CBT and factors that might impact how patients respond to CBT.
 We offer the opportunity to participate in research to our patients, but this participation is completely optional and choosing not to participate does not impact treatment in any way.

-• Research informs treatment and training.
 We read and discuss psychological and psychiatric research, attend scientific conferences, and serve as reviewers for journals and conferences.

 Selected Publications: